abdllhdlc/todoapp/README.md

 An elegant, lightweight Android app to capture tasks, set timely reminders, and stay organized with a clean, modern UI.
 The APK is already available for download.

-> 📥 Ready to try it?
-Get the latest build from the Releases page below.
+> Ready to try it? 🚀 [Get the latest build 📥](https://github.com/abdllhdlc/todoapp/releases/download/v1.0-release/app-release.apk)

 ---